opentelekomcloud-blueprints/otc-ansible-example/README.md

 This installs required packages (mysql, php, apache), copies the code from app repo and deploys it.
 To check it on the webserver execute `curl http://localhost/index.php`

+### Cleanup

+LAMP infra can be destroyed with:
+  `ansible-playbook -i inventory/testing playbooks/lamp_infra/destroy.yaml`

+Bastion host can be destroyed with:
+  `ansible-playbook -i inventory/testing playbooks/bastion/destroy.yaml`

+LAMP infra can be destroyed with:
+  `ansible-playbook -i inventory/testing playbooks/infra/destroy.yaml`